Section A: UK Visa Fee Increases April 2026

 5. UK Visa Sponsorship Fees

-Sponsoring workers under the UK visa system involves various costs that both employers will need to take into account.
+Sponsoring workers under the UK visa system involves various costs that both employers and workers will need to take into account.

 The financial commitment begins with obtaining a Sponsor Licence, which is required to employ most foreign national workers under sponsored work visa routes.
-The cost of this licence varies depending on the size of the business; from 9 April 2025, it is £574 for small companies and charities and £1,579 for medium to large organisations.
+The cost of this licence varies depending on the size of the organisation.

 Employers also bear the costs associated with compliance and administration of the sponsorship process.
 This includes managing the Sponsor Management System (SMS), ensuring that all sponsored employees comply with visa regulations, and maintaining up-to-date records.
 These administrative tasks require time and potentially additional human resources, adding indirect costs to the sponsorship process.